tandasat/tandasat.github.io/Hypervisor_Development_for_Security_Researchers.md

 - Early Bird: We offer a 10% discount if registration is made 60 days before the first day of the class.
 - Individual vs Company: We price the class differently depending on whether it is paid by your employer or yourself.
 - We may offer a 50% discount for full-time, unemployed school students.
 Contact us before registration and payment.
-- We refund 100% (minus any fees incurred by our payment platform and your bank) on cancellation notified 14 days before the first day of the class.
-Cancellation within 14 days is not refundable.
+- To cancel registration, send email to the trainer.
+We refund 100% (minus any fees incurred by our payment platform and your bank) on cancellation notified 21 calender-days before the first day of the class.
+Cancellation within 21 calender-days is not refundable.

 ## Format and Package